ImageMagick/Usage-Markdown/layers/index.md

 [![\[IM Output\]](layers_of_shadows.png)](layers_of_shadows.png)

-The above program seems complex, but is actually quite straight forward.
+The above program seems complex, but is actually quite straightforward.

 The first image is used to start a accumulating stack of images (image index \#0).